 Baccalaureate students graduate with scholastic distinction on the basis of the higher education (overall) grade point averages.
-A student's higher education grade point average includes all coursework taken at all regionally accredited postsecondary institutions of higher education, including The University of Toledo.
+A student's higher education grade point average includes all course work taken at all regionally accredited postsecondary institutions of higher education, including the University of Toledo.
 The higher education grade point average is unadjusted by the GPA Recalculation policy or the Academic Forgiveness policy.
+The higher education GPA will be used for purposes of determining eligibility for University, collegiate, departmental or professional honors and other recognition based upon the student's total undergraduate academic performance as documented on the student's official transcript.
+The higher education GPA is not indicated on the student's University of Toledo official transcript.

-These averages and the citation they merit on the student's degree are as follows:

-- · 3.3, cum laude;

-- · 3.6, magna cum laude;

-- · 3.9, summa cum laude.

-Students must have taken 80 percent of their coursework on the regular grading system, minus any credits earned in courses where the student has no choice in receiving a P/NC grade, to qualify for honors.
+These averages and the citation they merit on the student's degree are as follows: 3.3, cum laude; 3.6, magna cum laude; 3.9, summa cum laude.
+Students must have taken 80 percent of their course work on the regular grading system, minus any credits earned in courses where the student has no choice in receiving a P/NC grade, to qualify for honors.